💡 The Frank Takeaways:

-If your child received their aid award letter, and it wasn’t enough to cover their financial needs, there is a way to negotiate a maximum financial aid offer for an undergraduate student.
+Suppose your child received their aid award letter, and it wasn’t enough to cover their financial needs.
+In that case, there is a way to negotiate a maximum financial aid offer for an undergraduate student.
 Your first step towards securing more aid is to start the aid appeal process.

 How to negotiate a maximum financial aid offer for undergraduate students

-An aid appeal is a process students can go through to negotiate their aid package.
-It involves writing a letter to the school, outlining your qualifying factors, and pleading your case for additional aid.
+Aid appeal is a process students go through to negotiate their aid package.
+It involves writing a letter to the school outlining your qualifying factors and pleading your case for additional aid.

 Be Prepared to Meet the Qualifying Factors

-To qualify for aid appeal, you have to have a legitimate reason for needing more aid beyond just wanting it.
-That includes things like being the victim of a natural disaster, experiencing a death in the family, significant loss of income, or outstanding merits as a student.
+To qualify for aid appeal, you’ll need to meet some qualifying factors that showcase your need.
+That includes being a victim of a natural disaster, experiencing a death in the family, significant loss of income, medical bills, or outstanding merits as a student.

-Every aid appeal must be submitted with a letter from the student.
-They are generally short and sweet, and you need to submit them with qualifying documents if you have them.
-This can include transcripts, recent tax returns, medical bills, or death certificates.
+Every aid appeal must be submitted with a letter from the student, and the letter should be short and sweet and submitted with qualifying documents.
+A qualifying document includes school transcripts, recent tax returns, medical bills, or death certificates.

-Then submit your letter and your documents to the school you’re negotiating with.
+Upon completion, you’ll submit your letter alongside your documents to the school you’re negotiating with.

 The aid appeal process is fast and pretty straightforward.
 You can read a step-by-step breakdown of how to do it here.